Summary of “Public Speaking TED TALKS – The Official Guide”: There is nothing more natural than being afraid to speak in public.

 The many rehearsals you perform will also be a good way to get feedback.
 This is why you should choose honest people who will be free to tell you the truth and have an objective opinion.
 Remember the checklist you made in the first part of this article, this is the time to use it.
 Make sure that you stick to all the points on your checklist when you rehearse.

 The goal is to get the backbone of your conference familiar enough so that you can then focus solely on your message.

 4- Care for the introduction and avoid traps at the conclusion

 “You only get one chance to make a good impression“.

 This is the main reason why your introduction should start out strong!
 You can use theatrical effect, pique the curiosity of your audience, introduce a shock element, or tease the audience but not have to reveal everything.
 All these methods are inspired by Chris Anderson’s book and explained in this article: starting a speech or a lecture.

 It is estimated that you have 10 seconds to capture the attention of your audience as soon as you take the stage.
 So what will you put in place to demonstrate your authority, charisma and altruism to your audience?
 You can use one of the 4 previous methods, or even several if you feel it makes sense.
 However, avoid using all 4.

 As for the conclusion of your oral presentation, be careful not to fall into the most well-known traps and finish off your lecture brilliantly.

-Among these pitfalls, you have the number one case of the speaker who apologises to their audience.
-At some point they couldn’t remember their lines, they exceeded the time limit, they experienced a technical problem, whatever the reason: you should not apologise at the end of an oral presentation!
+Among these pitfalls, you have the number one case of the speaker who apologizes to their audience.
+At some point they couldn’t remember their lines, they exceeded the time limit, they experienced a technical problem, whatever the reason: you should not apologize at the end of an oral presentation!

 PART 4: 5 parameters to be adjusted once on stage for public speaking